panoptes/panoptes-network/plate-solver/README.md

 Plate Solver
 ------------

-An astronomical-plate solving service that runs on a Google Kubernetes Cluster.
+An astronomical-plate solving service that runs on a GCP Cloud Run cluster.

 Input: